VitaliiDeveloper/Localizations-of-application/README.md

 # Localizations-of-application

-You can copy and paste this folder to easily using of localization in your application
+You can copy and paste **LocalizationManager** folder to easily using of localization in your application.
+For more details seeing **Example** folder

 # How to use

 <b>All configuration files contains inside Localization.swift</b>

-<b>For generate keys use:
+<b>For generate keys use script in Build Phases ( it's more comfortable to generate new keys every time on new cleaned build ):
 ```python

 # Required: --input_strings_directory. #It's gonna be your direcetory of .lproj files or localization directorys, anyway script looking for .lproj files in directorys